VladislavDobrihlopez/VkNewsClient/README.md

 5. Profile

 #### 1. Authorization screen
 In the authorization screen the user sign in or sign up to their account using VK ID.
+Here you can see lottie-animation
 ![auth_screen](imgs/vk_auth.gif)

 #### 2. Recommendations screen